concord-consortium/codap/v3/README.md

 4. Run `npm run build`
 5. Copy asset size markdown table from previous release and change sizes to match new sizes in `dist`
 6. Create `release-<version>` branch and commit changes, push to GitHub, create PR and merge
-7. Checkout master and pull
+7. Checkout `master` and pull
-8. Checkout production
+8. Checkout `v3-production`
 9. Run `git merge master --no-ff`
-10. Push production to GitHub
+10. Push `v3-production` to GitHub
-11. Use https://github.com/concord-consortium/starter-projects/releases to create a new release tag
+11. Use https://github.com/concord-consortium/codap/releases to create a new release tag

 ### Testing
+- run `npm run lint` to lint the source files
+- run `npm run lint:fix` to lint the source files and fix correctable issues
+- run `npm run test` to run the jest tests
+- run `npm run test -- a-particular.test` to run a particular test

-Run `npm test` to run jest tests.
-Run `npm run test:full` to run jest and Cypress tests.
+- run `npm run test:coverage` to run the jest tests and print out coverage statistics for the tested files
+- run `npm start` in one terminal and `npm run test:cypress` to run the cypress tests locally against a headless browser
+- run `npm start` in one terminal and `npm run test:cypress:open` to run the cypress tests against an actual browser with the ability to debug, etc.

 ##### Cypress Run Options